 Welcome to the San Diego Ultra Running Friends

 Thanks for visiting our website.
-TrailFit was created by San Diego Ultra Running Friend, a tax-exempt non-profit organization.
-The 2013-2014 TrailFit season is a series of pre-scheduled trail work events in the San Diego mountains designed to maintain and improve the trails used for ultra races and training runs.
+TrailFit was created by San Diego Ultra Running Friends, a tax-exempt non-profit organization.
+The 2015 TrailFit season is a series of pre-scheduled trail work events in the San Diego mountains designed to maintain and improve the trails used for ultra races and training runs.

 Ideally, we’d like every ultra runner in the San Diego area to contribute a volunteer day for trail work.
 If everyone pitches in, we’ll continue to make substantial improvements to our local trails.
 Our goal is to have the best mountain trail running network on the planet!

 TrailFit is particularly important to the local governmental agencies because we have the fitness levels to access and work on the more remote trails (such as Long Valley on the PCT).
-Many of the trails used in our races do not allow mountain bikes and are rarely used by equestrians, and as a result, we are usually the primary user group concerned with the condition of these trails.
+In recent years, we have helped re-open the Harvey Moore, Dripping Springs/Wildhorse, Burnt Pine, Sugar Pine, and Secret Canyon trails.

 Normally, we start early in the morning and depending on conditions, work for four to six hours.
 We’ll head back to a picnic area or Todd’s cabin for a nice lunch provided by SURF.
 We make sure to have some vegan options, plus soft drinks and some decent ale.
 In the winter months, your fearless trail crew leader may bring along a sampling of single malts to share.
 It’s a fun time to relax, talk some trail trash, make new friends, get the inside dope on local races and trails, etc.